salv236/Salesforce-projects-and-challenges/README.md

 # Salesforce-projects-and-challenges
-This is a dedicated repository where i document in detail projects/ challenges and exercises within Slesforce
+This is a dedicated repository where i document in detail projects/ challenges and exercises within Salesforce which will provide evidence of my added value in assisting companies with their challenges.